• Skip to main content

 • Garlic - fresh cloves give the absolute best flavor.

 • Cauliflower - this is one of my favorite veggies.
-It's so versatile and the perfect chicken substitute to make this buffalo dip vegan!
+It's so versatile and the perfect shredded chicken substitute to make this buffalo dip vegan!
 Plus it adds an extra dose of veggies into this amazing comfort food, but you won't even taste it!

 • Hot sauce - our favorite is the Frank's brand of buffalo cayenne pepper hot sauce.
 Pick your favorite!